 Research scientists need donated blood to investigate the causes of blood-related diseases and to test newly-developed treatments including:

-- blood stem cells – these create blood components such as red blood cells, white blood cells and platelets.
-Malfunctioning stem cells are thought to cause blood-related illnesses such as leukaemia.
-Investigating stem cell functions can lead to better treatments
+- Blood stem cells – create blood components (such as red blood cells, white blood cells and platelets).
+Malfunctioning stem cells are thought to cause blood-related illnesses (such as leukaemia).
+Investigating stem cell functions can lead to better treatments.

-- myeloma – this is cancer of the plasma cells in bone marrow.
+- – cancer of the plasma cells in .
 Donated blood is used to test the effectiveness of new treatments.

-If you are interested in donating blood for medical research, contact the Australian Centre for Blood Diseases (ACBD) (Tel.
-(03) 9903 0122) to make an appointment.
-Appointments are available Monday to Friday between 8:30 and 10 am.
+- Contact the (ACBD) –Tel. to make an appointment.
+Appointments are available Monday to Friday between 8:30 and 10am.

-You will be paid a small amount ($10.00) at each visit to help cover transportation or other costs associated with your visit.
+You will be paid a small amount ($10) at each visit to help cover transportation or other costs.

 Consent form for blood donation for medical research

 If you agree to participate in a blood research project, you must sign a consent form.
-The exact content of the form will vary, but may include a statement that:
+The exact content of the form will vary between projects, but it may be a statement that includes details such as:

-- you understand the aims of the research project (this should be explained to you)
+- An understanding of the aims of the research project (this should be explained to you).

-- you know that the blood donation procedure may be uncomfortable, and may result in a small amount of bruising around the needle site
+- The blood donation procedure and any side effects (such as you may be uncomfortable, and have a small amount of bruising around the needle site).

-- your participation is voluntary and you can change your mind at any stage.
+- Participation is voluntary and you can change your mind at any stage.